ashasaxena/CaseStudy2/CS2.md

 detach(dfTemp)
 ```

-## Data Analysis and visualization continues: we review the co-relation between Gender, Work Status, and Occupation
+## Next JAA determined additional demographic data specific to Gender count, Work Status, and Occupation.
+This information could be useful in specifying further analysis and studies.

 ```r